pauloevpr/famcash/src/lib/solid-wire/README.md

 wire-store:${storeName}:${namespace}
 ```

-You define the namespace to to use in your app when mounting the store.
+You define the namespace to use in your app when mounting the store.
 You can pass it to the provider using the `namespace` props:

 ```jsx
 <store.Provider namespace="some-value">